 C. Nothing under this Section or under this Ordinance shall preclude or otherwise prevent a Landlord from filing a fair return petition pursuant to the provisions under Chapter 17.22 or Part 8 of Chapter 17.23 of the San Jose Municipal Code.
 SECTION 7.
 Agreements to Reduce Rent Notwithstanding the provisions under Chapter 17.22 and Chapter 17.23 of the San Jose Municipal Code, a Tenant, Mobilehome Owner, or Mobilehome Resident may enter into a temporary voluntary agreement with their Landlord to decrease the rent, so long as it does not otherwise change the terms of their tenancy.
-Upon expiration of the Ordinance of the agreement executed under this part, whichever occurs first, the amount of rent due will be the tenancy's rent prior to execution of this agreement. as of March 31, 2020 or the initial rent for tenancies commencing after such date.
+Upon expiration of the Ordinance of the agreement executed under this section part, whichever occurs first, the amount of rent due will be the tenancy's rent prior to execution of this agreement.
 Any agreements entered into pursuant to this section will be without legal force or effect upon expiration of this Ordinance.

 SECTION 8.
-Suspension of Late Fees for Failure to Pay Apartment Rent Control Fee; Waiver of Repair/Maintenance Application Permit Fees Α. Late fees shall not accrue during the term of this Ordinance for failure to pay registration fees due in fiscal year 2019-2020, as required under Chapter 17.22 and Chapter 17.23 of the San Jose Municipal Code.
+Suspension of Late Fees for Failure to Pay Apartment Rent Control Fee; Waiver of Repair/Maintenance Application Permit Fees A. Late fees shall not accrue through June 30, 2021 during the term of this Ordinance for failure to pay Apartment Rent Ordinance registration fees due in fiscal year 2020-20212019-2020, as required under Chapter 17.22 and Chapter 17.23 of the San Jose Municipal Code.